spoutn1k/mcmap/README.md

 ## Color file format

+`mcmap` supports changing the colors of blocks.
+To do so, prepare a custom color file, and pass it as an argument using the `-colors` argument.
 The accepted format is a `json` file, with a specific structure.
-The root contains a list of all the defined [block IDs](https://minecraft.gamepedia.com/Java_Edition_data_values#Blocks), with the namespace prefix, such as `namespace:block`.
+The root contains a list of [block IDs](https://minecraft.gamepedia.com/Java_Edition_data_values#Blocks) to modify, with the namespace prefix, such as `namespace:block`.

 #### Simple block

-To define a color for a simple, regular block, a list of json values following the format:
+To define a color for a simple, regular block, provide an entry with the following format:

 ```
 "namespace:block": [RED, GREEN, BLUE, ALPHA]